Natural Multicontact Walking for Robotic Assistive Devices via Musculoskeletal Models and Hybrid Zero Dynamics: Introduction

 While the HZD method yields provably stable walking, one drawback of the approach is the reliance on a carefully-tuned optimization problem to obtain converged solutions for stable period orbits.
-For new applications, this tuning process usually entails weeks, if not months, of domain-expert tuning (typically involving modifying the cost and constraints until ``good'' gaits are found).
-This is especially problematic for robotic assistive devices since they require not only stable but also natural locomotion to alleviate high energy expenditure during ambulation, which demands even more hand-tuning to sufficiently constraint the problem.
+This tuning process often entails domain experts modifying the cost and constraints until ``good'' gaits are found.
+Obtaining a satisfactory gait is especially challenging for robotic assistive devices since they require not only stable but also natural locomotion to alleviate high energy expenditure during ambulation, which demands even more tuning to sufficiently constrain the problem.

-Other existing approaches towards realizing natural walking include incorporating human walking data \cite{zhao2015hybrid,ames2014human}, learning from experimental metrics such as electromyography (EMG) signals and metabolic expenditure \cite{zhang2017human,han2021selection}, and controlling devices using musculoskeletal models \cite{jamwal2020musculoskeletal,eilenberg2010control}.
-However, these methods either lack stability guarantees or are data-driven, whereby the performance heavily relies on the quality and quantity of the data.
+Other approaches towards realizing natural walking include modifying the HZD method to obtain gaits that resemble walking recorded by motion capture \cite{ames2014human, zhao2017multi} and optimizing joint-level trajectories for experimental metrics such as electromyography (EMG) signals and metabolic expenditure \cite{zhang2017human,han2021selection}.
+While these methods yield natural behavior, they are data-driven and thereby heavily rely on the quality and quantity of the data.
 Moreover, such data is behavior-specific and not always accessible.
+A separate approach that does not rely on gait generation is to directly control the walking based on real-time EMG feedback \cite{au2005emg,hoover2011configuration,wu2011electromyography,wang2013proportional,cimolato2020hybrid}.
+While this methodology also successfully yields natural locomotion, it has no theoretical guarantees of stability and relies on careful tuning of the musculoskeletal model.

 In this work, we present an alternative approach based upon hybrid system models of locomotion that utilize musculoskeletal models --- to our best knowledge, this is the first time these two modeling paradigms have been combined.
-Our proposed framework both enjoys the theoretical guarantees of stability via the HZD method, while also achieving natural locomotion without excessive tuning.
-Since humans usually self-select gaits that are physiologically and mechanically energy efficient \cite{waters1999energy}, we hypothesize that generating stable gaits that satisfy muscle dynamics would naturally lead to more anthropomorphic and efficient behavior that respects physiological limits.
+Our proposed integrated framework both enjoys the theoretical guarantees of stability via the HZD method, while also achieving natural locomotion via the musculoskeletal models.
+Since humans usually self-select gaits that are physiologically and mechanically energy efficient \cite{waters1999energy}, we hypothesize that generating stable gaits that satisfy muscle model constraints would naturally lead to more anthropomorphic and efficient behavior that respects physiological limits.